ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_044/Transcripts/Prose/gs044-1_ActInf GuestStream 044.1 ~ Tsuchiya & Saigo, Category Theory, Consciousness, Integrated Information.wav.sentences.csv_transcript.md

 1:05:01 _Daniel:_
 That's a great question.
 Well, one thing that stood out to me was you described the slower moving levels as having inertia and from the Bayesian mechanics perspective that's exactly how we would model it.
-They're slower moving, they have more inertia, and they move more like classical objects, whereas the faster timescales are moving more like lighter particles, more like that quantum probe in the limit and then the sort of center or the highest nested model would be like the most cognitively massive, potentially the slowest, potentially integrating information over the longest time window.
+They're slower moving, they have more inertia, and they move more like classical objects, whereas the faster timescales are moving more like lighter particles, more like that quantum probe in the limit, and then the sort of center or the highest nested model would be like the most cognitively massive, potentially the slowest, potentially integrating information over the longest time window.
-And certainly this is underlaned by these multiple timescales of mechanism spiking neurons from a few hundred milliseconds timescale neuromodulatory processes over seconds and minutes, synaptic plasticity even neurogenesis and the development of our brain.
+And certainly this is underlained by these multiple timescales of mechanism spiking neurons from a few hundred milliseconds timescale, neuromodulatory processes over seconds and minutes, synaptic plasticity even neurogenesis and the development of our brain.
-So what does it really mean that minimization is occurring when we have this heterarchy where we have similar types of free energy minimizing units or active inference units within a level like Cortical columns or grid cell units and then also we have these nested models that are optimizing across spatial temporarily separated scales.
+So what does it really mean that minimization is occurring when we have this heterarchy where we have similar types of free energy minimizing units or active inference units within a level like cortical columns or grid cell units, and then also we have these nested models that are optimizing across spatial temporarily separated scales.
-Well, one paper that looked at this was Our Livestream 42 on the Slam simultaneous localization and mapping also in robotics.
+Well, one paper that looked at this was Our Livestream 42 on the SLAM, simultaneous localization and mapping, also in robotics.
-And so they had a two nested model with two steps and the lower level was like the tactics and that was where you had the motor and the sensors and then the nested model was slower that was like where do I want to be?
+And so they had a two nested model with two steps and the lower level was like the tactics and that was where you had the motor and the sensors, and then the nested model was slower that was like where do I want to be?, that was more like the strategy
-That was more like the strategy and you can create an expected free energy functional that sums across those two levels how you tune the parameters is going to matter because how do you wait this comes up with preference learning.
+And you can create an expected free energy functional that sums across those two levels.
+How you tune the parameters is going to matter because - this comes up with preference learning.
-If you have left or turn and right turn and your preference vector is like two and one versus 2 million and 1 million, then the ratio of the preference is the same, but the amplitude of the preference is a lot different, which is going to swing the model towards Valuing pragmatic outcomes.
+If you have left or turn and right turn and your preference vector is like two and one versus 2 million and 1 million, then the ratio of the preference is the same, but the amplitude of the preference is a lot different, which is going to swing the model towards valuing pragmatic outcomes.
-Whereas if you had zero two and zero one, the ratio of the preference would still be the same.
-But it's such a small amplitude preference.
+Whereas if you had 0.2 and 0.1, the ratio of the preference would still be the same, but it's such a small amplitude preference.
 And so similarly, with expected free energy minimization you could make it so that the joint minimization was driven by just the top level of the model.
 And then the sort of contradictions or even increases in expected free energy of the lower sensory model would basically always be accepted in service of the top model or vice versa.
-And it seems like biological systems with their sort of precarious or self organized criticality operations they're poised where you can have propagations where small changes in the bottom up model can propagate and induce phase changes of higher levels and vice versa.
+And it seems like biological systems with their sort of precarious or self organized criticality operations, they're poised where you can have propagations where small changes in the bottom up model can propagate and induce phase changes of higher levels and vice versa.
 So they're certainly poised parametrically at a special place where the composition of the faster sensory motor models and the slower like cognitive or narrative or metacognitive levels it's all poised in a very integrated way, potentially even one that is where the IIT measures tell us something useful.
-But yes, the contradictory demands of subunits within a level of collective behavior and across levels.
-As a biologist I think we just point to ecology, evolution and development and just distributed systems that don't exist at an adaptive point or implement adaptive dynamics amidst uncertainty.
+But yes, the contradictory demands of subunits within a level of collective behavior and across levels -- as a biologist I think we just point to ecology, evolution and development and just distributed systems that don't exist at an adaptive point or implement adaptive dynamics amidst uncertainty, they just fail to exist.
-They just fail to exist and so the complex biological systems that we observe today do manage that trade off.
+And so the complex biological systems that we observe today do manage that trade off.
 And then in robotics, they have this unique challenge of developing systems with one shot or with Iterated development that do have some of those properties.
 But for sure, there's no reason to think that just by laying out a nested active inference model that you would actually get, like, a more adaptive decision making agent.
 In fact, as you nest models, the state space of these models becomes vast.